wp-plugins/custom-facebook-feed/README.txt

 **Designers & Developers**
 Integrate Facebook feeds into your websites that completely match the look and feel of the site.
 No more uncustomizable iframes.

-**Everyone**
-Display your photos at full size, embed your videos, promote your events, all with likes, shares and comments.

 == Installation ==